-Section 1.1 You're enrolled in Humana Group Medicare PDP Plan, which is a Medicare Prescription Drug Plan
+Section 1.1 You're enrolled in the PEEHIP Humana Group Medicare PDP Plan, which is a Medicare Prescription Drug Plan

-You're covered by Original Medicare for your health care coverage, and you chose to get your Medicare drug coverage through our plan, Humana Group Medicare PDP Plan.
+You're covered by the PEEHIP Humana Group Medicare Advantage PPO Plan for your health care coverage, and you chose to get your Medicare drug coverage through our plan, the PEEHIP Humana Group Medicare PDP Plan.

-Humana Group Medicare PDP Plan is a Medicare prescription drug plan (PDP).
+The PEEHIP Humana Group Medicare PDP Plan is a Medicare prescription drug plan (PDP).
 Like all Medicare health plans, this Medicare PDP is approved by Medicare and run by a private company.